THE ART OF GUILLOCHE

 Called Résonance, this special guilloché is derived from the Ricochet ® pattern of the Quai des Bergues collection: concentric circles originating from the two sub dials at 3 and 9 o’clock intersect and form bas-relief squares.
 But this time, the lines are much deeper and wider, creating a sporty guilloché, never made in watchmaking.
-It took our Master Guillocheur a lot of effort and time to get the right result but the biggest challenge was elsewhere: in order to enhance the light effects, we decided to add to this pattern a curvy, “bombé” shape.
-So, to avoid any deformation or distorted lines, we had to find a special alloy, replacing the too soft 18 carat gold used traditionally.
+It took our Master Guillocheur much effort and time to get the right result but the biggest challenge was elsewhere: in order to enhance the light effects, we decided to add to this pattern a curvy, “bombé” shape.
+So, to avoid any deformation or distorted lines, we had to find a special alloy, replacing the soft 18 carat gold used traditionally.
 This is why all our dials featuring the “Résonance” guilloché are made out of our special 401 alloy, a combination of 55% gold completed by a mixture of platinum, palladium and silver.

 The alloy 401 in its raw version

 THE ART OF ENAMEL

-The Czapek “Grand Feu” enamel dial is one of the most difficult technique of the art of watches decorating which offers as well the highest durability.
-The master artisan of our Manufacturing Partner Donze Cadrans in Le Locle, does not paint the motif directly on the watch but applies more oxides on the dial in gold.
-Then, the enameler moves the dial into fire (800-900° C) several times to allow motif and colors appear gradually.
+The Czapek “Grand Feu” enamel dial is one of the most difficult techniques of the art of watch decorating but offers maximum durability.
+The master artisan of our manufacturing partner Donze Cadrans in Le Locle, does not paint the motif directly on the watch but applies more oxides on the dial in gold.
+Then, the enameler moves the dial into a fire (800-900° C) several times to allow motif and colors appear gradually.
 The “Grand Feu” enamel sets unalterable and refined decoration… including a secret signature in the case of Czapek.